-Amanda E. Ruiz is Senior Counsel in Lozano Smith's Fresno office and co-chair of the firm's Special Education Practice Group.
+Amanda E. Ruiz is Senior Counsel in Lozano Smith's Fresno office.
 Ms. Ruiz represents school district clients, focusing on the Special Education, Students, Labor & Employment and Litigation practice areas.
 Ms. Ruiz assists clients with a wide-variety of Special Education and Student issues, such as expulsion proceedings, IEP meetings, settling cases at resolution sessions and mediations, due process hearings, as well as ensuring compliance with Section 504 and the Individuals with Disabilities Education Act.

 In employment matters, Ms. Ruiz assists school districts with collective bargaining, employee discipline, grievances and arbitrations.
 She is a regular presenter on various labor and employment issues.
 Ms. Ruiz also advises clients in many areas of charter schools, including, drafting MOUs, oversight, and facility requests.